 My 5D3 was being used in rainy weather and I was shooting long exposures because I had dark filter on.
 There was no real reason for the ND filter other than the waterproofing a circular filter lent to the lens.
 I was doing fine and my camera was operational until I got an error message Err99.
 I tried the first obvious action which was to remove and replace the lens.
 The camera came back to life, but my customer’s Canon 60D started failing in the wet conditions.
 Forgetting about my error message, I lent my camera and lens to the customers so that he could continue.
 He managed just one photo before the Err99 appeared again along with a sensor overheating message.
 This time the lens detach/attach trick didn’t work, so I turned the camera off.
 I wouldn’t turn on again.

-I contacted my camera buddy, Jason back in the UK and he had me trying all types of reset buttons.
-Nothing was giving any sign of life.
+I contacted my camera buddy, back in the UK and he had me trying all types of reset buttons.
+There is a hole that requires a pin or cocktail stick shoved into it.
+Nothing was giving my 5D3 any sign of life.
 We even replaced the clock battery, but the camera was still not coming to life.
-The only option left was to find a register Canon repair to send it to.
+The only option left was to find a registered Canon Repair Centre to send it to.
 I sent it to London.
 Just a few days after receiving my Camera, the repair centre explained that they had to replace a circuit board along with several parts of the weather seal.
 The cost was 500 quid and soon, the camera was back in my hands and working again.

 Lesson one – When a weather-proofed camera is out of warranty, treat it as not weather-proof!